-Reserve Funds, Assessment or Loan: 3 Ways to Pay for Capital Improvements
+Reserve Funds, Assessment, or Loan: 3 Ways to Pay for Capital Improvement Fees

 Of course, it’s what’s on the inside that counts.
 But what’s on the outside matters to current and potential homeowners.
 A beautiful, well-functioning community leads to improved property values, and the opposite is also true: An outdated community means property values will likely suffer.
 That’s why capital improvements matter.

-Whether a Scottsdale community association decides to add a new spa or a Phoenix high-rise needs a new roof, your HOA’s capital improvements have a big impact on your reputation among neighboring communities.
-(Of course, it’s crucial to prevent standard maintenance from turning into a capital improvement.
-To learn how to avoid this roadblock, read our article, “Maintenance, Capital Improvements, Useful Life: Is Your HOA Prepared?”)
+Whether a Scottsdale community association decides to add a new spa, or a Phoenix high-rise needs a new roof, your HOA’s capital improvements have a big impact on your reputation among neighboring communities.
+It’s crucial to prevent standard maintenance from turning into a capital improvement.
+To learn how to avoid this roadblock, read our article, “Maintenance, Capital Improvements, Useful Life: Is Your HOA Prepared?”

 Read on to see the three ways to pay for capital improvements, and the pros and cons for each option.

-Secondly, you may not have enough reserves to cover the costs of your capital improvement projects.
-It turns out that many boards do not have the funds needed for capital improvements.
-In fact, a 2013 study by Association Reserves estimated that 72 percent of associations have “under-funded reserves.”
+You may not have enough reserves to cover the costs of your capital improvement projects.
 That’s why it’s especially important to ensure your reserves are properly funded.
-If your assets are not taken care of because of under-funded reserves, your association can even be sued for breach of contract, negligence or injuries caused by improper maintenance.
+If your assets are not taken care of because of underfunded reserves, your association can even be sued for breach of contract, negligence, or injuries caused by improper maintenance.

 If you do decide to take a special assessment, you’ll need to communicate to homeowners about the benefits.

 Pros: It turns out a loan may be your best (and safest) bet when it comes to paying for a capital improvement.
-For starters, HOAs typically do not receive prepayment penalties for making additional principal payments or paying the loan off.
+For starters, HOAs typically do not receive prepayment penalties for making additional principal payments to pay down a loan.
 Often, a prepayment penalty only applies if the loan is refinanced with another lender.
-Additionally, while most banks will lend up to 10 years, many banks extend amortization to 15 or 20 years.
+Additionally, while most banks will lend up to 10 years, many banks extend amortization to 15 or 20 years depending on the capital improvement.
 This reduces the monthly payment and makes financing more affordable for HOAs.
 Finally, association loans typically have minimal closing costs.
 Since no physical collateral is involved, the title and attorney fees are generally much lower.

-Cons: There aren’t many downsides to getting a loan to fund your capital improvement.
-However, there are some best practices for ensuring that it’s a positive experience for you and your fellow board members.
-When obtaining a loan, always consult with your governing documents and association attorney to make sure you are abiding by association bylaws.
-Last but not least, make sure to work with your HOA management company’s financial partners to ensure that you get the most competitive interest rates.
+Cons: There aren’t many downsides to getting a loan to fund your capital improvement; however, it is important that you follow best practices when getting a loan for your capital improvement.
+Make sure to consult with your governing documents and association attorney before making such an investment to ensure it complies with all association bylaws.
+Additionally, make sure to work with your HOA management company’s financial partners to ensure that you get the most competitive interest rates.

 “Which option is best for my Arizona HOA?”